IDizor/7D2D-Backupper/README.md

 Download page: https://github.com/IDizor/7D2D-Backupper/releases

 How to use:
-  1. Install the AutoHotkey application if you don't have it.
+  1. Install the AutoHotkey application if you don't have it: https://www.autohotkey.com/
   2. Run the "7D2D-Backupper.ahk" script.
 The 7D2D icon will appear in the windows tray.

 Controls: (work in game Main Menu only)